toalexjin/dedup/README.md

 - `-v`: Verbose mode.
 - `-f`: Do not prompt before removing files.
-- `-l`: Show duplicated files, do not delete them.
+- `-l`: List duplicated files only, do not remove them.
 - `-i <TYPE,...>`: Include filters (Scan & remove specified files only).
 - `-e <TYPE,...>`: Exclude filters (Do NOT scan & remove specified files).
-- `-p <POLICY,...>`: When duplication happens, which file will be deleted.
+- `-p <POLICY,...>`: When duplication happens, which file will be removed.
 - `<TYPE,...>`
     - **audio**: Audio files.
     - **office**: Microsoft Office documents.